 For most children in Year 4, their school reading book has an Accelerated Reading level and Quiz code on it.

 The very short online comprehension quizzes help us track your child’s progress.

 Quizzes should be done within 24 hours of finishing the book so it is still fresh in your child’s mind.

 Quizzes can be completed at school or at home on any device that can access the internet.

 If it is possible to complete the quiz at home then the link is:

 This will take you to a screen that your child should recognise.
 See the attached ‘Logging on to Accelerated Reader’ guide if your child needs support.
-Your child’s individual login details will be handed out at Parent Consultations in October 2023
+Your child’s individual login details were handed out at Parent Consultations in March 2023

 The following websites provide great ideas for books appropriate to your child’s age which could be requested from your local library.